Virginia Field Sobriety Tests

 Field sobriety tests in Virginia are meant to help police officers identify drivers who are operating their vehicles while under the influence of alcohol and drugs in order for them to keep our roads, drivers, and pedestrians safe.
 If you are pulled over on suspicion of driving under the influence (DUI) or driving while impaired (DWI), the officer may ask you to perform the field sobriety tests.
 Unfortunately, because of the way police officers administer the tests and because of the inherent subjectivity of them, the tests many times do not serve the purpose for which they were intended.
 The tests were originally developed by the National Highway Traffic Safety Administration (NHTSA), which provided guidelines for how the tests should be administered, thus standardizing them.
 Many local jurisdictions in Virginia administer their interpretation of the NHTSA standardized tests, though others simply administer tests as taught by the local criminal justice academies.

 If you are stopped, given a field sobriety test, and subsequently charged with DUI, DWI, or driving under the influence of drugs (DUID), the charge may not hold up in court.
 If the field sobriety tests were not properly administered by the arresting police officer, a defense attorney may be able to challenge the results of the test and thus help you avoid a conviction.
-Criminal defense attorney Thomas Soldan has vast experience defending clients against drunk driving charges and is ready and willing to provide you with advice regarding your charges and the possible penalties you face.
+Our Criminal Defense Attorneys have vast experience defending clients against drunk driving charges and are ready and willing to provide you with advice regarding your charges and the possible penalties you face.

 Performing Standardized Field Sobriety Tests